 Today, LSE polyolefin plastics have replaced steel as the primary material of choice for durable goods.
 But keep in mind most Labeling ASTM/Safety standards were written during the time period when pressure sensitive adhesive labels were being applied to steel and other high surface energy materials.

 Durability, resistance to chemical and environmental exposures drove the need for polyolefins.
 The problems arose with the incompatible resistant nature of polyolefins.
-Label adhesives attempting to adhere to the surface are rejected.
-This incompatible nature prevents pressure sensitive adhesive labels, hot-stamp foil inks, heat transfers, screen/pad printing inks and IML’s from permanently adhere or bond to polyolefin plastic.
-The evidence can be seen when labels undergo days, months and years of abuse from real-world environmental.
-Delamination, gouges and scratches expose incompatible labeling methods to chemicals, UV, moisture and other elements attacking sensitive underlying layers leaving labels unreadable and/or severely damaged.
+Label adhesives and tie layers attempting to adhere or bond to the surface are rejected.
+This incompatible nature prevents pressure sensitive adhesive labels, hot-stamp foil inks, heat transfers, screen/pad printing inks and IML’s from permanently adhering or bonding to polyolefin plastic.
+The evidence can be seen when labels undergo days, months and years of abuse from real-world harsh environments.
+De-lamination, gouges and scratches expose incompatible labeling methods to chemicals, UV, moisture and other elements attacking sensitive underlying layers leaving labels unreadable and/or severely damaged.

 Polyfuze Fusion Technology, 100% compatible pigmented polyolefin polymer, overcomes the Incompatible Nature of Polyolefin Plastic providing the only permanent labeling solution guaranteed for life.